-Activity Pressures

-Abrasion/disturbance of the substrate on the surface of the seabed

-Demersal trawl and Penetration and/or disturbance of the substrate below the surface

-of the seabed, including abrasion

-dredges Removal of target species

-Removal of non-target species
+Activity Pressures Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface Demersal trawls of the seabed, including abrasion Removal of target species Removal of non-target species Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface Scallop Dredges of the seabed, including abrasion Removal of target species Removal of non-target species

-Table 3 shows which targets were identified as relevant to the activity assessed.
+The relevant targets for favourable condition were identified within Natural England's conservation advice, supplementary advice tables (Natural England, 2021).
+Table 3 displays which targets were identified as relevant to the activity assessed.
 The impacts of pressures on features were assessed against these targets to determine whether the activities causing the pressures are compatible with the site's conservation objectives.
-It should be noted that no conservation advice package is currently available (July 2019) for the Bideford to Foreland Point MCZ.
-Therefore, relevant advice on operations and supplementary advice tables for other sites with similar features were used (